boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 * *property path for node is not set*: Occurs, if no path given by `msg.path` and the *Path* property within the node configuration is empty.
 * *property method for node is not set*: Occurs, if no method given by `msg.method` and the *Method* property within the node configuration is empty.
 * *internal error: received invalid pending request!*: This is a node internal error and can't be resolved by the user.
+* *Number of requests too high.
+There are already responses pending.
+Dropping request.*: Occurs, if the rate of requests sent is higher than the rate at which the server can process the requests.
+The request has been dropped.
+To prevent, reduce the rate at which requests are sent or increase the error limit.

 The following **warnings** may occur:

 * *msg.requestTimeout is given as NaN* and *msg.requestTimeout is given as negative value*: Wrong timeout value is set via `msg.requestTimeout`.
 * *`msg.path` differs from configuration property Path of node* resp. *`msg.method` differs from configuration property Method of node*: Occurs, if input `msg` attributes and corresponding node configuration properties do not match (`msg.path` vs. *Path* or `msg.method` vs. *Method*).
 * *CtrlxProblemError: DL_INVALID_ADDRESS*: Occurs, if the path given by `msg.path` or within the node configuration is not present (e.g. misspelled).
+* *Number of requests very high.
+There are already responses pending.*: Occurs, if the rate of requests sent is higher than the rate at which the server can process the requests.
+To prevent, reduce the rate at which requests are sent or increase the warning limit.

 Further error messages which come directly from the Data Layer are also possible.
 As an example, if the `msg.path` does not point to an existent Data Layer node, an error "*CtrlxProblemError: DL_INVALID_ADDRESS*" is emitted.

 ## Configuration Node *ctrlx-config-subscription*

-A subscription groups multiple subscribed values to a group which share the same sample time and are processed within the same thread on server side.
+A subscription groups multiple subscribed values to a group which share the same settings (e.g. the sample time) and are processed within the same thread on server side.
 The *ctrlx-config-subscribe* configuration node represents a subscription of multiple nodes.
 It is automatically created when the first *Data Layer Subscribe* node is added to the flow and allows the following configuration.

 ### Configuration dialog